History & Overview of U.S. Foreign Aid to Israel

 Obama Signs Largest Aid Agreement

-In September 2016, the two governments signed a new ten-year Memorandum of Understanding (MOU) on military aid covering FY2019 to FY2028.
+In September 2016, the two governments signed a new ten-year Memorandum of Understanding (MOU) on military aid, covering fiscal years 2019 to 2028.
 Although Prime Minister Benjamin Netanyahu sought a larger package, the MOU provides Israel with a record $38 billion in military aid ($33 billion in Foreign Military Financing (FMF) grants plus $5 billion in missile defense appropriations).
 According to the Congressional Record Service, This new MOU replaces the $30 billion 10-year agreement expiring in FY2018.
 The terms of this MOU differ from previous U.S.-Israel aid agreements.
 For example, under the terms of the new MOU, Israel’s ability to convert 26.3% of annual FMF grants from dollars to shekels for use in Israel will remain until FY2024 but will then be gradually phased out, ending entirely in FY2028.
 Israel also will no longer be permitted to use a portion of its FMF to purchase fuel from the United States.

 In addition, under the terms of the new MOU, the Administration pledges to request $500 million in annual combined funding for joint U.S.-Israeli missile defense programs such as Iron Dome, Arrow II and Arrow III, and David’s Sling.
 Previous MOUs did not include missile defense funding.
 Finally, as part of the new MOU, it has been reported that Israel pledged to reimburse the U.S. government if Israel receives more congressional assistance for FMF or missile defense in the last years of the current MOU (2017-2018).
 Israel also may have pledged not to request that Congress appropriate regular or supplemental military aid to Israel above the agreed-upon annual amounts in the 2019-2028 MOU except in emergency circumstances, such as a regional war.
 In response, many Members of Congress have reiterated that funds pledged by the executive branch in any MOU are always subject to Congressional approval and that Congress may appropriate funds as it sees fit (Jeremy M. Sharp, U.S. Foreign Aid to Israel, Congressional Research Service, December 22, 2016).